daggermaster3000/DMLA-Curvature/README.md

 # DLMA: Deep Learning-Enabled Morphmetric Analysis
-## DLMA workflow: Aiming fast toxicology screening using zebrafish based on Deep learning (Use Detectron2 framework)
+## :mortar_board: DLMA workflow: Aiming fast toxicology screening using zebrafish based on Deep learning (Use Detectron2 framework)
-## Abstract
+## 👏 Abstract
 This AI project is a detection task for identifying `zebrafish organs` and `phenotypes` in micrographs, which is based on the Meta AI project, [Detectron2 version 0.4.1](https://github.com/facebookresearch/detectron2).
 It mainly used `Mask R-CNN` for training and validating.
 It has 16 detected objects, including 8 specific organs and 8 specific abnormal phenotypes.

 ![infer_](https://user-images.githubusercontent.com/57084033/177120642-c2a074d5-0c78-4a35-99f8-85f1ae02a80c.gif)
 <p align="center">Inference results by Mask R-CNN</p>

-## How to start
+## :rabbit: How to start
 To use our zebrafish AI detection, you have to learn how to install and utilize the detectron2, please refer the [detectron2 instructions](https://detectron2.readthedocs.io/en/latest/tutorials/getting_started.html).

 Firstly, install python3.8 or higher version, detectron2 (0.4.1) and other dependent libraries (see [zebrafish_maskrcnn.py](https://github.com/gonggqing/zebrafish_detection/blob/ddff5e1871fb63bbb34f46db6785534ed34c017a/zebrafish_maskrcnn.py)).
 Among all the libraries, [`fishutil`](https://github.com/gonggqing/zebrafish_detection/blob/b4dbee1b6be693c0968b62c1cd86daa5472d827d/fishutil.py) and [`fishclass`](https://github.com/gonggqing/zebrafish_detection/blob/b4dbee1b6be693c0968b62c1cd86daa5472d827d/fishclass.py) are two customized python libraries for transforming the model outputs to quantitative parameters of zebrafish.

 Then put the [pre-trained model weights](https://drive.google.com/file/d/1yyREJccnKeRDJ4BOnFMt3FNddC_w4fm_/view?usp=sharing) in your specified path.
-## Download the image library and pre-trained model weights
+## :paw_prints: Download the image library and pre-trained model weights

 mask r-cnn & resnet_r_101/tensormask & resnet_r_50: download [here](https://drive.google.com/file/d/1md4kusa5aJFiCGDs43W0ECbOcrM8ka7p/view?usp=sharing)